ericbulloch/kwmd/write_ups/vuln_hub/mr_robot.md

 daemon@linux:/opt/binami/apps/wordpress/htdocs$
 ```

-My listening terminal now has a connection!
+In other words, my listening terminal now has a connection!

 #### Have a Look Around